Come and Go: Interpretations

+General

 The whole play's structure is circular (ring-like).
 It is divided into three exactly equal segments of seven lines during which a character exits and comes back in after completing their circuit, taking a different seat to the one they sat on originally.
 In this sense the characters also move around their seats in a ring shape.

 Some speculate as to what the characters are discussing.
 From each response (Ru: (about Vi), "Does she not realise?"
 Vi: (about Flo), "Has she not been told?"
 Flo: (about Ru), "Does she not know?") it is not unreasonable to assume that each, perhaps, is in fact terminally ill but unaware of the fact.
 "The unspoken nature of the condemnation in the final version is more powerful [than in Human Wishes (see below)] precisely because it is less explicit.
 For while it leaves a mystery unresolved, it also tends to lead one beyond the particular illness of an individual woman to embrace the fate of all mankind."
 Other possibilities include a yet to be made public death or some other tragedy involving a personal connection to whatever is whispered for the absent character being whispered about.

 The play might be seen as a coming of age situation.
 Vi yearns for the "old days", presumably when there were no awful secrets to tell but, at the same time, to which all three characters know there is no return.
 On one level "there is a sense of loss in the play, that the women will never regain the intimacy they once had together".
 Brenda Bynum, who has directed the play, feels the opposite, however: ‘Why does it have to be that they have lost something, why can it not be Beckett's longing for intimacy that they have and he can’t?’"
 Anthony Roche agrees: "[T]hey assert a strength through their interdependence which makes this play one of the most perfect theatrical ensembles ever devised."